 - 1. Open W7-R2-SocLearningforKids from your Word Chapter 7 folder and save it as: W7-R2-SocLearningforKidsRevised - 2.
-Scroll down and position the insertion point in the first bulleted list on page 1. - 4.
-Click the Symbol button. - 5.
-Choose the Webdings font; scroll to the top of the gallery, if necessary; choose the character shown (location may vary); and click OK twice.
+Scroll down and position the insertion point in the first bulleted list on page 1. - 3.
+Choose Home→Paragraph→Bullets menu button ∨ and choose Define New Bullet. - 4.
+Click the Symbol button.

+5. Choose the Webdings font; scroll to the top of the gallery, if necessary; choose the character shown (location may vary); and click OK twice.

-- 6. Position the insertion point in the next bulleted list that starts at the bottom of page 1. - appears in the Recently Used Bullets, Bullet Library, and Document Bullets categories. - 8.
-Use the same technique to change the bullets in the last bulleted list at the bottom of page 3.
-Now you will remove the new bullet so the next student who uses your computer will have the same experience. - 9.
-Choose Home \rightarrow Paragraph \rightarrow Bullets menu button \checkmark , right-click the new bullet in the Bullet Library area, and choose Remove.
+- 6. Position the insertion point in the next bulleted list that starts at the bottom of page 1. - 7.
+Choose Home→Paragraph→Bullets menu button ∨ and choose the same bullet, which appears in the Recently Used Bullets, Bullet Library, and Document Bullets categories.

+Now you will remove the new bullet so the next student who uses your computer will have the same experience. - 8.
+Choose Home→Paragraph→Bullets menu button ∨, right-click the new bullet in the Bullet Library area, and choose Remove.